 Links page.
 Vinny Pinto is a remote (non-local) spiritual healer, also sometimes known as a metaphysical healer, esoteric healer or mystical healer.
 This is remote healing, also known as distant healing, distance healing, non-local (or nonlocal) healing.

-Vinny is highly intuitive and offers heart-centered non-contact, non-local spiritual healing at a distance, as well as spiritual coaching.
+Vinny is highly intuitive and offers heart-centered non-contact, non-local spiritual healing at a distance.

 Frequently Asked Questions